Fruit and Veggie Rx: How doctor’s orders and a partnership with local grocers gets kids excited about healthy foods

 “Pick up your prescription in the produce aisle.”

 When a medical provider writes a prescription, it sends a powerful message.
 It’s why we prescribe medicine when that’s the best option for treatment.
-And it’s why I (along with my fellow HealthPartners and Park Nicollet primary care clinicians) prescribe produce to help kids grow and power up their bodies and minds.
+And it’s why I (along with my fellow HealthPartners and Park Nicollet primary care clinicians) prescribe produce each summer to help kids grow and power up their bodies and minds.

 Our partner grocers for the Fruit and Veggie Rx program

 The Fruit and Veggie Rx vouchers we give out can be used at:

 - All Cub Foods stores across the Twin Cities metro

 - Select Wayne’s Food Plus, Nilssen’s Market, Dick’s Fresh Market and Auster’s Supervalu locations near Amery, WI

 - Select Family Fresh Market and Econofoods locations in western Wisconsin

 More about our organization’s 55 primary care clinics that offer the Fruit and Veggie Rx program